 Divorce and summary dissolution both legally terminate a marriage.
 But there may be some situations in which you want to separate your life from your spouse’s, but stop short of legally ending the marriage.
 There are a number of reasons people may opt for legal separation, including:

 As in a divorce, in a legal separation, you and your spouse would divide property, resolve issues relating to child custody, support, and visitation, and establish spousal support if appropriate.
 The terms of a legal separation agreement can take effect immediately, unlike a divorce or summary dissolution which involves a waiting period.

 Attorney Kim Roberts concentrates her legal practice in California family law, including divorce and legal separation.
 She has over 30 years of legal experience and has guided numerous clients successfully through the end of their marriages and into the next chapter of their lives.
 Kim offers her clients the understanding, guidance, and responsiveness they need, while also standing up for them and their families when they need an advocate.

-The Law Office of Kim Roberts, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Lake Elsinore, Winchester, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
+Roberts & Zatlin Family Law, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Lake Elsinore, Winchester, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
 We invite you to contact us to schedule a consultation to discuss your divorce or legal separation needs.
 We look forward to working with you.